 We want to be able to give you an opportunity to buy souvenirs, so we include some stops at museums or exhibitions that demonstrates a craft or product unique to that region with pieces available to buy.
 We understand that souvenir hunting is not for everyone, so we aim to take you to places that hold local interest.
-We trust you will enjoy these opportunities to learn about local arts and crafts and understand their historical and cultural importance.
+We trust you will enjoy these opportunities to learn about local arts and crafts and understand their economic and cultural importance.
+You may meet 'hawkers' at sites such as the Great Pyramid - if you are not interested, a firm 'no thank you' is usually enough to dissuade them.